ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 6. Specify vMotion Gateway per site in vMotion TCP/IP Stack on an individual ESXi host basis.
   * Site A vMotion Gateway
   * Site B vMotion Gateway
-7. vSAN Storage Policy with the following:
+7. vSAN Storage Policy with the following settings:
   * Primary Failures to Tolerate (PFTT) = 1
   * Secondary Failures to Tolerate (SFTT) = 1 (minimum)
   * Failure Tolerance Method (FTM) = RAID 5/6
   * FTT and RAID settings are set based on number of hosts ordered.
 You can change this setting.
-8. When you configure a vSAN Stretched Cluster specify the following to create two failure domains:
+8. When you configure a vSAN stretched cluster, specify the following settings to create two failure domains:
-  * Hosts that are in Site A are part of the Primary Site
+  * Hosts that are in Site A are part of the primary site
-  * Host that are in Site B are part of the Secondary Site
+  * Host that are in Site B are part of the secondary site

 ### Known issue with the default storage policy
 {: #mcv-archi-comp-storage}